A short introduction to ORK Framework 3’s features.

 Status effects are also often a good choice to implement condition checks, e.g. add a hiding effect and use that effect being applied to prevent the enemy’s move AI from detecting the player.

-Attack and defence multipliers are used to influence the outcome of status value changes by giving attributes to attacks and combatants, e.g. a fire spell having the element fire (attack multiplier) and a combatant being of race insect (defence multiplier).
+Attack and defence modifiers are used to influence the outcome of status value changes by giving attributes to attacks and combatants, e.g. a fire spell having the element fire (attack modifier) and a combatant being of race insect (defence modifier).

-Attack multipliers give an attribute to an attack, but use the target’s multiplier to change the outcome.
+Attack modifiers give an attribute to an attack, but use the target’s modifier to change the outcome.

-Defence multipliers give an attribute to a combatant, but use the user’s (attacker’s) multiplier to change the outcome.
+Defence modifiers give an attribute to a combatant, but use the user’s (attacker’s) modifier to change the outcome.

 Abilities can range from regular attacks or magic spells, single target, multi target or AoE, to passive abilities giving status bonuses or allowing use of new abilities, equipment and other things.